evotools/nf-LO/README.md

 *nf-LO* is a [nextflow](https://www.nextflow.io/) workflow for generating genome alignment files compatible with the UCSC [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) utility for converting genomic coordinates between assemblies.
 It can automatically pull genomes directly from NCBI or iGenomes (or the user can provide fasta files) and supports four different aligners ([lastz](https://github.com/UCSantaCruzComputationalGenomicsLab/lastz), [blat](https://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/), [minimap2](https://github.com/lh3/minimap2), [GSAlign](https://github.com/hsinnan75/GSAlign)).
 Together these provide solutions for both different-species (lastz and minimap2) as well as same-species alignments (blat and GSAlign), with both standard and ultra-fast algorithms from a source to a target genome.
 It comes with a series of presets, allowing alignments of genomes depending on their genomic distance (near, medium and far).

 # Updates
+**UPDATE 27/09/2023**: The `--aligner minimap2` mode now runs in multiple processes, splitting the target genome in fragments of at least `--tgtSize` bases; individual contigs and scaffolds **will not be fragmented**, and each chunk will contain entire sequences.

 **UPDATE 14/12/2022**: Now the NCBI/iGenomes accession have to be provided in the `--source`/`--target` field, and then use the appropriate `--igenomes_source`/`--ncbi_source` and `--igenomes_target`/`--ncbi_target` as a modifier.

 **UPDATE 08/06/2022**: fixed a bug in which lastz would not align small fragmented genomes, as well as small contigs, in the source assembly.
 Anyone interested in these small contigs should discard the previous version of `nf-LO` using `nextflow drop evotools/nf-LO`, and repeat the analyses.

 **UPDATE 07/06/2022**: Added the possibility of providing customized conservation scores in the q-format via the `--qscores` flag.

 ## Documentation